soroushmdn/Isla/README.md

 # Isla
-# Responsive trip website Using HTML CSS & JavaScript.
+# Responsive Trip Website Using HTML CSS & JavaScript.

 - Contains beautiful swipers & animations made with GSAP.
 - Developed first for desktop then for Mobile